Stimmung: Influences and reception

 Stockhausen himself attributes a month spent walking among ruins in Mexico as his primary influence, Stimmung recreating that 'magic' space.
-On the other hand, he also describes the snow on frozen Long Island Sound in February and March 1968 (when he was composing Stimmung in Madison, Connecticut), as "the only landscape I really saw during the composition of the piece".
+On the other hand, he also describes the snow on frozen Long Island Sound in February and March 1968, when he was composing Stimmung in Madison, Connecticut, as "the only landscape I really saw during the composition of the piece".
 In a letter to Gregory Rose written on 24 July 1982 (printed in the liner notes to Hyperion CDA66115), he describes how, in the small house his wife Mary had rented it was only possible for him to work at night because their two small children needed quiet during the day.
 He could not sing aloud, as he had done initially, but began to hum quietly, listening to the overtone melodies.
 Mary reports that Stockhausen first discovered the technique when listening to their small son Simon producing multiple tones while humming in his crib after falling asleep.
 In this way, Stockhausen became "the first Western composer to use this technique of singing again—in the Middle Ages it had been practised by women and children in churches, but was later entirely supplanted by masculine Gregorian music".

-Some writers have seen the possible influence of Stockhausen's student La Monte Young and his mid-1960s drone music with The Theatre of Eternal Music:
+Some writers have seen the possible influence of Stockhausen's former student La Monte Young and his mid-1960s drone music with the Theatre of Eternal Music:

 [Young's] influence on already established composers who were themselves his student mentors is not, however, confined to Cage.
 Karlheinz Stockhausen's exploration of the harmonic series, notably in Stimmung (1968), has often been linked to Young's example. ...
 The German composer seems to have visited Young and Zazeela when in New York, in 1964 or 1965, and listened to a rehearsal of The Theatre of Eternal Music.
 He requested tapes of the group's performances which, perhaps surprisingly, Young gave him.
 Stockhausen's own musicians visited Young and Zazeela's Dream House installation in Antwerp in 1969.

 I didn't hear any of Feldman's music until 1962, when I heard a piece of Stockhausen's called Refrain.
 I only realized later that this was Stockhausen's "Feldman piece" just as Stimmung was his "LaMonte Young piece".

 However, another precedent for Stimmung is an unfinished work by Stockhausen himself, begun in 1960 and titled Monophonie, which was to have consisted of the single note E♭.
 Igor Stravinsky, on the other hand, traces Stimmungs one-note idea back to the pedal point in Henry Purcell's Fantasy upon One Note, and its time-scale to Wagner's Götterdämmerung, while at the same time observing that this time-scale "indicates the need of a musical equivalent to the parking meter".

-Stimmung had an enormous impact on many younger composers and has been cited as an important influence on the French spectralists of the 1970s, such as Tristan Murail and Gérard Grisey.
+Stimmung had an enormous impact on many younger composers and has been cited as an important influence on the French spectralist movement of the 1970s.